-The Associate in Applied Science Child Care Management program at Central Penn focuses on progressive child care as well as effective business management.
+The Associate in Applied Science Child Care Management program at Central Penn College focuses on progressive childcare as well as effective business management.
 Through classroom instruction and hands-on experience, students learn how to develop programs that effectively stimulate the intellectual, emotional, social, and physical growth of children.
-The program also educates students on the management of child care services and prepares individuals to plan, design, and manage child care facilities and programs that meet children's developmental needs and interests and that provide safe and healthy environments.
+The program also educates students on the management of childcare services and prepares individuals to plan, design, and manage childcare facilities and programs that meet children's developmental needs and interests and that provide safe and healthy environments.
+This degree will prepare students to apply for the Child Development Associate (CDA) credential through the Council for Professional Recognition and is valid for three years from the award date.